zkLinkProtocol/zklink-docs/docs/Introduction.md

 ---

 ## What is zkLink？
-zkLink is a **unified, multi-chain L2 network** powered by **zero-knowledge** technology.
+zkLink is a **trading-focused multi-chain L2 network** with **unified liquidity** secured by **ZK-Rollups**.

-By connecting various blockchains and Layer2 protocols, zkLink's unified, multi-purpose network protocol enables developers and traders to leverage liquidity from isolated chains and offer a seamless multi-chain user experience, contributing to a more accessible and efficient DeFi ecosystem for everyone.
+zkLink ecosystem connects various L1 chains and L2 networks that enables developers and traders to leverage unified liquidity from isolated chains with a secure and seamless user experience, contributing to a more accessible and efficient DeFi ecosystem for everyone.

 <div className="cancel-md-margin">

->**🥇** zkLink innovatively applies **[zero-knowledge](/docs/Technology/Technology)** technology to multi-chain interoperability with a trustless and decentralized **[separation of powers](/docs/Technology/About-Security)** design that safeguards the security of assets and trades.
+>**🥇** zkLink innovatively applies **[zero-knowledge](/docs/Technology/Technology)** technology to multi-chain interoperability with a trustless and decentralized **[separation of powers](/docs/Technology/About-Security)** design that safeguards the security of assets and trades as well as multi-chain data transits.
 Moreover, zkLink eliminates the disparity among stablecoins from different blockchains and of different types, achieving multi-chain liquidity aggregation to form a massive stablecoin liquidity pool via a unique **[protocol-controlled-debt (PCD)](/docs/Technology/PCD)** mechanism, delivering a capital efficient, cost-friendly, and easy-to-access infrastructure.

 </div>